-A&HB 4150 Teacher/Educational Inquiry: Bilingual/Bicultural Education
+A&HB 4150 - Teacher/Educational Inquiry: Bilingual/Bicultural Education

 Open only to students registered in any of the M.A.
-Programs in Bilingual/ Bicultural Education.
-Reflective inquiry focused on bilingualism or biculturalism in relation to instruction in the native language, native language development, second language learning, and the relationship between the theory and practice of learning and/or teaching in bi/multilingual/ multicultural settings.
+Programs in Bilingual/Bicultural Education.
+Reflective inquiry focused on bilingualism or biculturalism in relation to instruction in the native language, native language development, second language learning, and the relationship between the theory and practice of learning and/or teaching in bi/multilingual/multicultural settings.
 Course supports students in development and presentation of their Integrative Project.

-A&HB 4323 Practicum/Student Teaching for Practicing Teachers in Bilingual/Bicultural Education
+A&HB 4323 - Practicum/Student Teaching for Practicing Teachers in Bilingual/Bicultural Education

 Permission required.
 This course is for current teachers or students with prior teaching experience.
 Practical application of bilingual and bicultural classroom practices in all content areas, the teaching of an additional language (ESL or LOTE), and the development of bilingualism.
 Classroom observations and supervision will be provided for full-time teachers and student teachers.
 Weekly seminars focus on teaching strategies for a variety of bilingual settings, including teaching content and developing language.
+Requires an additional 40 hours per week of work outside the classroom.

-A&HB 4720 Student Teaching in Bilingual/Bicultural Education
+A&HB 4720 - Student Teaching in Bilingual/Bicultural Education

 Permission required.
 Student teaching in bilingual elementary classroom.
 Practical application of bilingual and bicultural classroom practices in all content areas, the teaching of an additional language (ESL or LOTE), and the development of bilingualism.
 Classroom observations and supervision will be provided for student teachers.
 Weekly seminars focus on teaching strategies for a variety of bilingual settings, including teaching content and developing language.
 Emphasis on the use of technology (such as video recording) for informing one's teaching.
+Requires an additional 40 hours per week of work outside the classroom.

-A&HB 4721 Student Teaching in English with Students With and Without Disabilities
+A&HB 4721 - Student Teaching in English with Students With and Without Disabilities

 Permission required.
 Student teaching in the English elementary classroom teaching students with and without disabilities.
 Practical application of bilingual and bicultural classroom practices in all content areas while teaching in English and attending to the development of bilingualism.
 Classroom observations and supervision will be provided for full-time teachers and student teachers.
 Weekly seminars focus on teaching strategies for a variety of settings teaching in English, including teaching content and developing English as a second language.
 Emphasis on the use of technology (such as video recording) for informing one's teaching.
+Requires an additional 40 hours per week of work outside the classroom.

-A&HB 5024 Bilingual/Multilingual Education: International Perspectives
+A&HB 5024 - Bilingual/Multilingual Education: International Perspectives